 Yes, we’re still in Florida.
 In fact, it’s pure, unadulterated Florida like the Spanish explorers found 500 years ago.

 This bit of wildness is Paynes Prairie Preserve State Park, a National Natural Landmark just outside Gainesville in north central Florida.

 The prairie is a vast Everglades-like savannah that is a great place for hiking, biking, camping and particularly wildlife viewing.

-Paynes Prairie Preserve State Park is a big place (21,000 acres) with no roads across it, so you access it from either its southern or its northern end.
+Paynes Prairie Preserve State Park is 21,000 acres with no roads across it, accessible only from its southern or northern end.
 Each has its own attractions.

 On the north end of the park is the deservedly famous La Chua Trail.

 What you can reliably expect to see on the La Chua trail are alligators; they’re plentiful, fat and happy.
 They’re piled in a heap in the marsh area at the start of the trail, near the Alachua Sink, a natural sinkhole that drains water collected on the marsh into the aquifer.
 They’re also lurking in the weeds along the trail.
 (Watch your step.)

 The La Chua Trail starts with a boardwalk with good views over the sink, the wetland and its wading birds.
 Beyond the boardwalk, a grassy trail extends 1.5 miles into the prairie with a wildlife viewing platform at the end.
 (In summer, this is a beastly walk: No shade and temperatures pushing 100.)

 On our overcast November day, however, conditions were perfect and we were rewarded with something rarer than gators – wild horses.